 I know I’m not the only one guilty of buying a new wardrobe every season, especially with lockdown and plenty of time to scroll through copious amounts of websites.
 However, what effect does this fast fashion lifestyle have on our oceans?

-Well, a majority of the fibers used to create these fast fashion pieces are collected from the Earth.
+Well, a majority of the fibres used to create these fast fashion pieces are collected from the Earth.
 In order to keep up with the high demand, the harvesting process is done by using toxic chemicals, which then run into our water supplies or into our soils.

 Around 17-20% of industrial water pollution comes from the fashion industry, which is the highest of them all.